The mission of the AGPI Archives Game Catalog and GameCatalog.org is to:

 The 8th printed edition of The Game Catalog was compiled by Rick Tucker, and contained information about 8400 games, mostly games produced in the United States through 1950.
 A PDF of the 8th edition is available online.

-The 9th printed edition of The Game Catalog was produced by AGPI members Sy Epstein and Charlie Gross with American games before 1951, with added and revised content.
+The 9th printed edition of The Game Catalog was produced in 2016 by AGPI members Sy Epstein and Charlie Gross with American games before 1951, with added and revised content.

-This website was launched in June 1999 by Rick Tucker on behalf of the AGPC.
+This website was launched in June 1999 by Rick Tucker on behalf of the AGPI.
 The original objective was to host the online version of The Game Catalog.

 In June 2003, the site introduced the ability to search through game information in The Game Catalog database.

 In 2006, the site added game information contained in Bill Trent’s handwritten listings of games from 1950 through the 1990s.
-This information was turned into Bill Trent’s Big Book of Games, 1950 to 1990, by Rick Tucker and Dave Beffa-Negrini, and is available for purchase.
+This information was turned into Bill Trent’s Big Book of Games, 1950 to 1990, with assistance by Rick Tucker and Dave Beffa-Negrini.

 In March 2009, the site added results on game copyrights, patents, and trademarks, and displayed nearly all fields, include descriptions of covers and authors/designers where known.
 The site added links to game rules and instructions; the entire AGPC Archives (maintained by Anne Williams, retired AGPC Archivist) of paper rules and instructions were scanned by Bill Alexander and assembled by Rick Tucker into PDFs prior to being donated by AGPC to The Strong National Museum of Play.
 It also added the ability to search the text of game rules, including scanned ones.